Codecademy/gamut/packages/styleguide/stories/Organisms/Markdown/markdown-example.md

   sit amet, consectetuer adipiscing elit.

 - Another item in the same list.

+List items may consist of `ul` and `ol` nested items:

+- This is an unordered list item.

+  1. This is an ordered list item.
+  2. And another ordered list item.
+  3. And a third

+- A second unordered list item.
+- A third!

 To put a blockquote within a list item, the blockquote's `>` delimiters need to be indented: